The History of the Natural Lands Program

 The Natural Lands Program was established in 1990 by a voter approved referendum.
 The money was used to purchase lands for the purposes of preservation, recreation and education.
 The Natural Lands now consist of over 6,600 acres of preserved land.
 The largest parcels are called wilderness areas.

-The Natural Lands Progam offers a variety of programs and activities for all ages including field trips for schools, eco-camp, eco-adventure programs, and hikes.
+The Natural Lands Program offers a variety of programs and activities for all ages including field trips for schools, Eco Camp, eco adventure programs, and guided hikes.
+Learn more by viewing our newsletter.

 Rules of Use